You and I have learned the song of love, and we sing it well.

 Apart from being an actor, Leonard Nimoy was a taxi driver and a poet.
 Driving a taxi was his regular day job while he was a small-time actor struggling to make ends meet.
 Ironically, when "Star Trek" was cancelled after only three seasons he went back to driving a taxi.
 "Star Trek" was ahead of its time in 1969.
 The series wasn't fully appreciated until years later.
 Still, I wish I'd been around to hail a cab in New York and be picked up by this amazing man.
 That would have been an experience.

 I first heard about Leonard Nimoy's poetry in the late 1970's.
 I was talking with some fellow "Star Trek" friends, and one of them said, "Did you know that Leonard Nimoy writes poetry?
-But don't bother with it, it's crap".
+Don't bother with it, it's crap".
 But I was curious, so I bought a book, and it was very good.
 Maybe my friend thought it was crap because it wasn't at all like Spock.
 Spock speaks of logic, but Leonard Nimoy writes about love.
 The poem at the head of this post is a typical example.

 March 26, 1931 – February 27, 2015